Can Cats Eat Catnip? — Yes, They can

 How to Feed Catnip to Cats: A Quick Guide

-Introducing catnip to your cat can be a delightful experience.
-Here’s a quick guide to make the most out of it:
+Introducing catnip to your cat can be a simple and delightful process.
+Here’s a quick guide to help you: